koriaba/IMS_Exile/README.md

 ####BattlEye Filters:
 Please note that you may have to add more filters because i dont had the time yet to filter all BE restrictions out.
-Feel free to post your own made filters for this work to complete the list .
+Feel free to post your own made filters for this work to complete the list.

 [scripts.txt]
 ```